zoltan-ky/django-dialogform/README.rst

 The template (e.g ``sometemplate.html``) extends one of the following templates depending on the View (Admin or not) and dialog type required:

 ================  =============  ===========
-View/dialog-type  Gen. Views     Admin Views
+View/dialog-type  App Views      Admin Views
 ================  =============  ===========
 dialog            dialog.html
 ----------------  --------------------------